Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Introduction

 To date, population synthesis studies of the Galactic population of close DWDs have either assumed a $100\%$ binary fraction or a $50\%$ binary fraction, such that for every three stars formed, two reside in a binary system \citep{Nelemans2001a, Yu2013, Korol2017, Lamberts2019}.
 In this study, we investigate the effects of a metallicity-dependent binary fraction on the formation and evolution of DWDs.
 To this end, we create synthetic present-day Milky Way-like galaxies of DWDs and specifically select systems with GW signals that may be observable by the space-based detector LISA.
 Throughout, we make comparisons between the standard assumption of a constant $50\%$ initial binary fraction (hereafter model F50) and one with a metallicity-dependent binary fraction (hereafter model FZ).

-In Section \ref{sec:simulations} we discuss our binary evolution assumptions used in simulating DWD populations and detail the process to produce present-day synthetic Milky-Way-like galaxies.
+In Section \ref{sec:simulations} we discuss our assumptions used in simulating DWD populations and detail the process to produce present-day synthetic Milky-Way-like galaxies.
 In Section \ref{sec:LISA_obs} we review the derivation of LISA detectability for circular DWD populations at mHz frequencies.
-In Section \ref{sec:results} we detail results showing how a metallicity-dependent binary fraction affects the formation and evolution of DWD populations assuming a fiducial set of binary evolution assumptions.
+In Section \ref{sec:results} we detail results showing how a metallicity-dependent binary fraction affects the formation and evolution of DWD populations assuming four sets of of binary evolution assumptions.
 In Section \ref{sec:LISA_met} we detail the metallicity dependence of the LISA DWD foreground and resolved population.
-Finally, we repeat our analysis for three sets of binary evolution assumptions to show a robust reduction of the size of the Galactic DWD foreground in LISA for populations simulated with a metallicity-dependent binary fraction in Section \ref{sec:model_compare} and conclude in Section \ref{sec:conclusions}.
+Finally, we consider how a metallicity-dependent binary fraction impacts the height of the Galactic DWD foreground in LISA for different binary evolution assumptions in Section \ref{sec:model_compare} and conclude in Section \ref{sec:conclusions}.